Timsey/starter-academic/content/post/bayes_ml/index.md

   alt_text: Image by Andrew Wilson and Pavel Izmailov
 ---

-> *Epistemic status: Not an expert on many of the machine learning methods mentioned, but I expect the conceptual connections I've draw to hold.*
+> *Epistemic status: I'm not an expert on many of the machine learning methods mentioned, and the discussion is primarily conceptual.
+Expect some abuse of notation.
+Also, I use the word true a lot, which here means something along the lines of 'corresponding to actual states of the universe'.*

 I really like the above figure, taken from Andrew Wilson's and Pavel Izmailov's insightful paper [Bayesian Deep Learning and a Probabilistic Perspective of Generalization (2020)](https://arxiv.org/abs/2002.08791).
 It conceptually shows the importance of choosing a model's inductive biases for doing inference in modern imaging tasks: choose the range of observations your model can explain too narrowly and you might miss the 'true' model, choose it too widely and your network needs too much data to learn (in the best case).
 Let's look at this inductive bias more closely.